hchris2s/hchris2s/README.md

-- 👋 Hi, I’m @hchris2s
+- 👋 Hi, I’m @hchris2s and im using Git mainly for study.
-- 👀 I’m interested in GameDev
+- 👀 I’m interested in GameDev, Secruity, Robotic and Tech.
-- 🌱 I’m currently learning to dev games
+- 🌱 I’m currently learning to develop inovativ games.
-- 💞️ I’m looking to collaborate on gamedesign
+- 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me on Discord Henningten#7858

 <!---